irestal.com Listed by lockbit5 Ransomware Group

 Irestal Group has over 80 years of experience providing stainless steel solutions, with a service ce...

-On May 1, 2026, the LockBit ransomware group added irestal.com to its public leak site, confirming that it had exfiltrated internal files from Irestal Group, a stainless-steel solutions company with more than 80 years of operation.
+On May 1, 2026, the LockBit ransomware group added irestal.com to its public leak site, claiming that it had exfiltrated internal files from Irestal Group, a stainless-steel solutions company with more than 80 years of operation.

 Public reporting indicates the company was listed on the LockBit 5 leak portal after failing to meet the attackers’ demands.
 The data consists of internal files exfiltrated during a ransomware incident; the exact volume and full list of records remain undisclosed.
 No customer or employee count has been confirmed, and Irestal has not yet issued a public statement detailing the breach scope or timeline.
 The listing appeared on the onion address operated by the group and was mirrored on ransomware-tracking sites such as ransomware.live.